silentrob/wiki-voice/readme.md

 Alright so this is a much anticipated module for me by me
+#Working & API

+To read more about api read the API-DOC
 #Credits

 I begin with my credits because i am highly indebt'd to the apache open nlp project people \o/, them is the reason i am getting this done so fast after getting an HDD Crash :'(